Edward George Bowen: Second World War

 In April 1941, RAF Coastal Command was operating anti-submarine patrols with about 110 aircraft fitted with radar.
 This increased the detection of submarines both day and night.
-However, very few of the attacks were lethal until the introduction in mid-1942 of a powerful searchlight, the Leigh light, that illuminated the submarine.
+Few of the attacks were lethal until the introduction in mid-1942 of a powerful searchlight, the Leigh light, that illuminated the submarine.
 As a result, the U-boats had to recharge their batteries in daylight so that they could at least see the aircraft coming.
-The radar and the Leigh light together cut Allied shipping losses dramatically.
+The radar and the Leigh light cut Allied shipping losses dramatically.

 Developments also continued in air interception, and a radar with a narrow rotating beam and plan-position-indicator (PPI) was developed and used by the RAF to direct fighters in October 1940.
 Early versions of airborne radar were fitted to Blenheims, but had limited minimum and maximum range.
-However, in the hands of skilled crews, later versions in 1941 were remarkably effective, and in the heavy night raids of 1941 radar-equipped fighters were the main weapon of air defence.
+In the hands of skilled crews, later versions in 1941 were remarkably effective, and in the heavy night raids of 1941 radar-equipped fighters were the main weapon of air defence.
 In May 1941, over 100 enemy aircraft were shot down at night using radar, compared with 30 by anti-aircraft guns.

 Centimetric contour mapping radars like H2S (British) or H2X (American) greatly improved the accuracy of Allied bombers in the strategic bombing campaign.
 Centimetric gun-laying radars were much more accurate than the older technology.
 They made the big-gunned Allied battleships more deadly, and with the newly developed proximity fuse, made anti-aircraft guns more dangerous to attacking aircraft.
 The anti-aircraft batteries, placed along the German V-1 flying-bomb flight paths to London, are credited with destroying many of the flying bombs before they reached their target.